blockchainshifu/blockchainshifu/README.md

 ### I am a full stack blockchain dev

-I have develoepd raffle project on solana on May 27
+⚡ I have develoepd raffle project on solana on May 27

-I have finished smart contract of NFT customization on solana on May 28
+🌱 I have finished smart contract of NFT customization on solana on May 28

-🔭 I am working on the frontend of Omens Customization Project...
+⚡ I have finished Frontend remaining UI piece of the Omens NFT Customization on May 28

 <!--
 **blockchainshifu/blockchainshifu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.